Exact gradient for general cost functions in variational quantum algorithms: Introduction

 The paper is organized as follows.
-In Sec.~\ref{sec2}, we derive the exact solution for general VQA models.
-Section ~\ref{sec3} presents its application to VQC, and Sec.~\ref{sec4} provides demonstrations of the results obtained in Sec.~\ref{sec3}.
-A discussion is given in Sec.~\ref{sec5}, and conclusions together with an outlook are summarized in Sec.~\ref{sec6}.
+Section~\ref{spsr} reviews the limitations of the standard PSR.
+In Sec.~\ref{sec2}, we derive the unitary-based exact gradient formula for general VQA models.
+Section~\ref{sec3} applies this framework to variational quantum compilation, and Sec.~\ref{sec4} presents numerical demonstrations of the results.
+A broader discussion is provided in Sec.~\ref{sec5}, and Sec.~\ref{sec6} concludes with a summary and outlook.